p32929/AndroidAppUpdater/README.md

 ```
 {
 	"versionCode": 1, // Updated version code
-	"forceUpdate": false, // If you want to force users to update the app
+	"cancellable": false, // If you want to force users to update the app
 	"url": "http://tiny.cc/BuySellBD" // If you want users to update the app from an External URL or from the Google Play URL
 }
 ```